TOAST-DOCS/API-Gateway/en/console-guide.md

 3. Select the path or method to redefine the backend endpoint URL in the Stage Tree screen.
 4. Turn on override of the backend endpoint URL.
     - Writes the backend endpoint URL to which the request received by API Gateway is to be pass.
-    - Can include the sub-path in it.
+    - Can include the child path in it.
         - e.g. https://api.nhn.com , https://api.nhn.com/apis
     - If you specify the port directly in the URL, only ports 80, 443, 5000-12000 can be used.